 Unlike most of the IT-related certifications in the industry today, Six Sigma certifications are available from several different certification bodies, such as the American Society of Quality (ASQ) and the International Association for Six Sigma Certification (IASSC).

-Towson University offers an online Lean Six Sigma Greenbelt course that includes a project for certification.
+Towson University offers an self-paced Lean Six Sigma Program course that includes a project for certification.
 This course teaches Lean Six Sigma process improvement projects from start to finish.
 For professionals on the go, this is an ideal way to certify that you know what you know.

 4. IT help desk/desktop analyst certifications

 A definite must have for IT professionals seeking an entry-level position or those without a degree, two certifications can help your resume stand out.
 An A+ certification is ideal for a position like help desk or desktop analyst or even troubleshooters.
 A+ is a great starting point that will definitely help you find a job.
 If you are a career changer, these two certifications are crucial to getting your first position.

 In addition, recruiters also like to see Network+ certification.
 While there are more complex and challenging Network certifications for more experienced IT personnel, Network+ in conjunction with A+ is a strong pairing of skills that will open even more doors than either would alone.